Helene Hathaway Britton: 1914–1917

 The debut of the St. Louis Terriers of the upstart Federal League in 1914 harmed attendance and revenues for the Cardinals.
 As the leagues began to discuss a peace agreement in 1915, offers to purchase the Cardinals resumed.
 At the league meetings in January 1916, where the peace agreement between the major leagues and the Federal League was established, Harry Ford Sinclair offered Britton $200,000 for the team (approximately $ in current dollar terms), but she declined.
 A local syndicate offered Britton $375,000 (approximately $ million in current dollar terms) for the team and ballpark in February 1916, but Britton reportedly wanted $400,000 (approximately $ million in current dollar terms).

 Britton separated from her husband in November 1916 and filed for divorce a few days later.
 Her husband resigned as team president and the board of directors elected Britton to succeed him in the role.
 In divorce court, Britton testified that her husband had "squandered her means to such an extent that her property was imperiled".
 The divorce was granted in February 1917, with the court awarding her custody of their two children.

 By December 1916, Britton was willing to sell the Cardinals, if a buyer met her desired price.
 The conditions at Robison Field deteriorated to the point that a member of the St. Louis Board of Aldermen sent an open letter to National League president John K. Tener to seek his intervention.
 Britton rejected an offer made by a local syndicate for $250,000 in December 1916 (approximately $ million in current dollar terms).
 In March 1917, James C. Jones, now a trustee for the Cardinals, put together a syndicate that began to raise money to buy the Cardinals. and paid Britton $25,000 (approximately $ in current dollar terms) for a sixty-day option.
 They agreed on a price of $350,000 (approximately $ million in current dollar terms) and the syndicate paid half to Britton in May.
 Branch Rickey took over as team president from Britton.
 The team was $175,000 in debt (approximately $ million in current dollar terms) when Rickey took over.

 Later life

 After selling the Cardinals, Britton moved to Boston, Massachusetts.
 She married Charles S. Bigsby, who sold electrical appliances, on August 19, 1918.
 Bigsby died in 1935.
-In her later life, Britton lived in New York City and Upper Darby, Pennsylvania.
+In her later life, Britton lived in New York City and Upper Darby Township, Pennsylvania.

 Britton died in Philadelphia, Pennsylvania, after a three-month illness on January 8, 1950.
 She was interred at Lake View Cemetery in Cleveland.